+The complex superparameterized atmosphere and climate models mentioned above are not particularly convenient for the development of a new data assimilation framework, and existing toy models of SP are of limited utility for this purpose.
+In Sect.
+2 we develop a new system of ordinary differential equations based on the two-scale Lorenz-'96 (L96) model (Lorenz, 1996, 2006), and an SP approximation to that system.
+This new model serves as a test bed in which to demonstrate our new SP 3D-Var framework.
 The 3D-Var framework with SP is presented in Sect.
-2. In Sect.
-3 we develop a new system of ODEs based on the two-scale Lorenz-'96 (L96) model (Lorenz, 1996, 2006), and an SP approximation to that system.
-Assimilation experiments using the new 3D-Var framework and the new system are described in Sect.
+3, and assimilation experiments using the new framework and the new system are described in Sect.
 4, followed by conclusions.